ulule/gostorages/README.rst

 storages
 ========

-django-storages is a collection of custom storage backends for golang.
+storages is a collection of custom storage backends for Go.

 Currently, it supports the following storages: